 - We use modelling approaches to evaluate what the likely impact of each of the proposed scenarios and strategies would be on environmental sustainability and population health in the next few decades.

 In FACE-Africa, we currently include The Gambia as a case study country.
 We aim to deliver evidence that will be useful for Gambian policy makers, whilst at the same time developing methods that will be transferable to other African countries.

-We are very grateful for the contribution of the late Prof Gail Goldberg who played a pivotal role in the development of the FACE-Africa project proposal.
+We are very grateful for the contribution of the late Prof Gail Goldberg and Dr Momodou Darboe who played a pivotal role in the development of the FACE-Africa project.

 Dr Rosie Green is an Associate Professor in Sustainability, Nutrition and Health at the London School of Hygiene & Tropical Medicine.
 The focus of her work is on the links between nutrition, environment and health, particularly identifying dietary changes that would be positive for human health and the planet.
 She is a co-PI on the FACE-Africa and Pathfinder projects, and also works on the Sustainable and Healthy Food Systems (SHEFS) project, the AMPHoRA project exploring air pollution from agriculture in the UK and the South Asia Nitrogen Hub investigating health impacts of reducing nitrogen pollution from agriculture.